The Ultimate 2 Days in Seville Itinerary By An Andalusian

 What makes this place unique is its gigantic mushroom shape.
 But it also offers a spectacular view of Seville that you won’t find anywhere else.

-You can either visit it in the morning, at sunset or evening.
+You can either visit it in the morning, at sunset or in the evening.
 The best times to visit are 9:30 am, when it’s just opened, and sunset.

-Avoid visiting it anytime between 10:30 and 12:00 am because it gets very warm, except in winter.
+Avoid visiting it anytime between 10:30 and 12:00 am as it gets very warm, except in winter.

 I went at 9:30 am on a weekday, and there weren’t many people when I arrived, so it was perfect for taking photos.

-Although you have an hour to walk on Las Setas, it’s very likely that you’ll finish before as the walkable part isn’t very big, so you’re basically just paying for the views.
+Although you have an hour to walk on Las Setas, you’ll likely finish before, as the walkable part isn’t very big, so you’re basically just paying for the views.

 Have a drink at a rooftop bar

-The warm temperature in Seville makes it a great place to enjoy a refreshing drink with a view, and there is no better place to do this than in a rooftop bar.
+The warm weather in Seville makes it a great place to enjoy a refreshing drink with a view, and there is no better place to do so than a rooftop bar.

-Seville is home to chic and relaxed rooftops that offer delicious cocktails and local wines with fantastic views.
+Seville is home to chic, relaxed rooftops that offer delicious cocktails and local wines, with fantastic views.

 Some of the best rooftop bars in Seville are:

-• La Terraza and bar Doña María – rated the best rooftop with views of La Giralda Tower.
+- La Terraza Doña María – rated the best rooftop with views of La Giralda Tower.

 Day 2 in Seville